You’ve heard it a million times: “a picture is worth 1,000 words.” But in reality, it’s worth 60,000.

 Many images stand alone as iconic representations of powerful movements or events, like the Tank Man during the Tiananmen Square protests or the photo of the starving child, Amal Hussain, who brought the humanitarian crisis in Yemen into sharp focus.

 That’s why visuals are such a crucial element for telling an engaging story.
 Without them, your audience is confronted with a wall of text that won’t keep their interest and doesn’t humanize your need.

 Not only will images keep your audience engaged but they help make your organization and your mission memorable.

-Incorporate some of these tips to become a better nonprofit storyteller using photos throughout your
+Incorporate some of these tips to become a better nonprofit storyteller using photos throughout your outreach.